skiffos/SkiffOS/configs/odroid/README.md

 $ make cmd/odroid/common/install # tell skiff to install the os
 ```

 You only need to run the `format` step once.
-It will create the partition table
+It will create the partition table.
-and flash u-boot to the beginning of the drive.
-The `install` step will
-overwrite the current Skiff installation on the card, taking care to not touch
+The `install` step will overwrite the current Skiff installation on the card,
-any persistent data (from the persist partition).
-It's safe to upgrade Skiff
+taking care to not touch any persistent data (from the persist partition).
+It's
-independently from your containerized environments.
+safe to upgrade Skiff independently from your persistent data.

-Note: if Docker is upgraded between Skiff versions, we can't vouch for Docker
-not breaking backwards compatibility at that time, however; this change would
-usually only happen between major Skiff/Buildroot releases if so.

 ## Board Compatibility